About the Food Fortification Initiative (FFI)

 Other essential nutrients that can be added to most grains are calcium, selenium, vitamin A, vitamin D, zinc and the B vitamins niacin, thiamine, riboflavin, and B 12.
 People need these nutrients all of their lives, from conception through adolescence and aging.

-An Executive Management Team representing global leaders in the public, private, and civic sectors provides strategic direction to FFI.
-Our Global Secretariat has a small staff at Emory University adjacent to the U.S. Centers for Disease Control and Prevention in Atlanta, Georgia, USA.
-Individual staff members are based in Belgium, Canada, India, Indonesia, The Netherlands, Thailand, and Uganda.
+An Executive Management Team (EMT) representing global leaders in the public, private, and civic sectors provides FFI's strategic direction.
+A small FFI Global Secretariat is based at Emory University adjacent to the U.S. Centers for Disease Control and Prevention in Atlanta, Georgia, USA.
+In addition, individual staff members are based in Canada, India, The Netherlands, Thailand, and Uganda.

 In 2018, contributions to FFI totaled USD 2.3 million.
 Donors included governments, corporations, foundations, individuals, non-governmental organizations, and United Nations agencies.
 See details in the 2018 Annual Report.